All Episodes

 And I bet you do too.

-This is Coast to Coast AM.
+This is coast-to-coast AM.

-And if it kills me, I am going to understand gravity.
+Professor Michio Kaku is with us, and if it kills me, I am going to understand gravity in a moment.

-Hopefully along with you.
+Hopefully, along with you.

 Right back to it.

-Professor Kaku, I easily understand the dancers on a stage either being pulled down by some force or pushed down by some force.
+Professor Kaku, I easily understand the dancers on a stage either being pulled down by some force or pushed down by some force, and that all objects are equally pushed or pulled.

-But somehow, I can't understand the stage bending.
+But somehow I can't understand the stage bending.

-That part, I don't get.
+That part I don't get.

 Okay, let's assume that the stage is actually a very soft trampoline net, and that a fat person walking on the stage would make the stage sink.

-If the stage begins to sink because it's really a trampoline net, all the other actors begin to fall toward this very fat actor.
+If the stage begins to sink, because it's really a trampoline net, all the other actors begin to fall toward this very fat actor.

 Absolutely.